-Things To Do in Aveiro, Portugal
+Things To Do in Aveiro: 1-Day Itinerary

 Aveiro is a city of icons.
 It’s the chain of canals, the moliceiros and the Art Nouveau buildings that make this one of Portugal’s most picturesque regions.